Nothing Found

 The Métis Education Foundation (MEF) offers two Métis Scholar Awards; the MEF Métis Scholar Award and the MEF Early Learning and Child Care Métis Scholar Award.
 The MEF Métis Scholar Award provides financial assistance and encourages achievements of Métis applicants in academic, artistic and athletic excellence.
 The MEF Early Learning and Child Care (ELCC) Métis Scholar Award provides financial assistance to Métis citizens entering ELCC studies at provincial post-secondary institutions.

 The Otipemisiwak Métis Government, Rupertsland Institute, and the Métis Education Foundation launched these endowments in 2020.
-The awards complement the Métis Education Foundations current portfolio of endowment partnerships with post-secondary partners in Alberta.
+The awards complement the Métis Education Foundation’s current portfolio of endowment partnerships with post-secondary partners in Alberta.
 The Métis Education Foundation holds both awards internally.

 Submit Application

-MEF Early Learning and Child Care Métis Scholar Award
+MEF Early Learning and Child Care – Métis Scholar Award

 Awarded to Métis Citizens enrolled in a full-time certificate, diploma, undergraduate or graduate Early Learning and Child Care program.

-To be considered for a Métis Scholar Award for Early Learning and Childcare, an applicant must be enrolled in a full-time certificate, diploma, undergraduate or graduate Early Learning and Child Care program.
+To be considered for a Métis Scholar Award for Early Learning and Childcare, an applicant must:

 Submit Application